AlloyCI/alloy_ci/doc/README.md

 ### Reverse proxy

-You can use ngnix as a reverse proxy for AlloyCI and its Docker Container, if you don't want to directly expose the container.
+You can use nginx as a reverse proxy for AlloyCI and its Docker Container, if you don't want to directly expose the container.
 The setup is the same as with any other reverse proxy configuration, and you can find and example in the [nginx.conf.example](../nginx.conf.example) file.